ashwinv1184/FPGA-VSD-Projects/README.md

 The uart_tx project has been accessed from this file https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2Fthesourcerer8%2FVSDSquadron_FM%2Ftree%2Fmain%2Fuart_tx&sa=D&source=calendar&usd=2&usg=AOvVaw3-Cge9GL-4ksDqw8yRPbgl.

+The UART transmitter module is responsible for transmitting serial data from a microcontroller or other device to an external device, such as a computer or another microcontroller.

 1) Signals for data flow (According to the module):

 STATE_IDLE → Waits to send the data.